 - Desktop computers; and

 Portable storage includes a broad category of electronic equipment using a wide variety of electronic storage media.
 Traditionally, most portable data was contained on some type of electronic storage disk, such as a CD, DVD, Floppy disk or a Zip disk.
 Another traditional portable storage medium is backup tapes.

 More recently, specialized portable storage devices have been created for a variety of uses.
-The number of portable storage devices has grown tremendously with the advent of PDAs (Portable Digital Assistants) such as a Palm Pilots and BlackBerry devices.
+The number of portable storage devices has grown tremendously with the advent of PDAs (Portable Digital Assistants) and smartphones.
 Cell phones and iPods are portable electronic devices that can contain relevant data.
 Newer devices incorporate the function of both PDAs and cell phones.
 These devices typically store data on a USB drive or other flash memory device.
 Other types of portable storage devices function much like a portable hard drive, using a variety of storage technologies.

 Because portable storage disks and devices are by definition portable and because they are typically not connected to a fixed data storage facility, the collection of data from these devices is laborious and often requires the original device from the custodian.

 One of the biggest challenges in a collection and preservation exercise is determining what collection methods are required or advisable.
 Each type of data storage requires a different strategy and approach.

 This is sometimes referred to as the "drag & drop" or Windows method for copying data.
 A manual copy is done by copying selected files and/or directories, then pasting them to a network folder and/or CD.
 The copying is either done by the computer user or the corporate IT staff.